lemanschik/dspeed-hosting/CONTRIBUTING.md

 ### Modifying your `hosts` file

-After a while, Mail-in-a-Box will be available at `192.168.56.4` (unless you changed that in your `Vagrantfile`).
+After a while, DIREKTSPEED-Hosting will be available at `192.168.56.4` (unless you changed that in your `Vagrantfile`).
 To be able to use the web-based bits, we recommend to add a hostname to your `hosts` file:

-    $ echo "192.168.56.4 mailinabox.lan" | sudo tee -a /etc/hosts
+    $ echo "192.168.56.4 dspeed-hosting.lan" | sudo tee -a /etc/hosts

-You should now be able to navigate to https://mailinabox.lan/admin using your browser.
-There should be an initial admin user with the name `me@mailinabox.lan` and the password `12345678`.
+You should now be able to navigate to https://dspeed-hosting.lan/admin using your browser.
+There should be an initial admin user with the name `me@dspeed-hosting.lan` and the password `12345678`.

 ### Making changes

-Your working copy of Mail-in-a-Box will be mounted inside your VM at `/vagrant`.
+Your working copy  will be mounted inside your VM at `/vagrant`.
 Any change you make locally will appear inside your VM automatically.

 Running `vagrant up --provision` again will repeat the installation with your modifications.